The top picks from Target's Black Friday Preview Sale

-We've already sneaked a peek at early Black Friday deals from Amazon, Dell, Costco and Walmart, so it was only a matter of time before Target released its Black Friday ad.
-There are some rock-solid deals in there, but the more immediate news is the Black Friday Preview Sale that's running now and will continue through tomorrow, Nov.
+We've already sneaked a peek at early Black Friday deals from Amazon, Dell, Costco, Sam's Club and Walmart, so it was only a matter of time before Target released its Black Friday ad.
+There are some rock-solid deals in there, but the more immediate news is the Black Friday Preview Sale that's running now and will continue through today, Nov.
 9. For example, you can snag a SodaStream Fizzi for $49.99, the lowest price of the year.

 So, what else is worth your time, both this weekend and at the end of the month?
-I've dug into the sale to bring you my top Target picks.
+I've dug into the Target Black Friday sale to bring you my top great deals.

 Here's the best of what you can get right now: